Sheet Pan Nachos

 - Preheat the oven to 400 degrees F.

 - Spread the chips across a 13-inch by 18-inch sheet pan.
-Add half the cheese and toss around the chips, so there is some cheese underneath the chips.
+Add 1 cup cheese and toss around the chips, so there is some cheese underneath the chips and on top of them.

 - Top with black beans, corn, tomatoes and onions.
 Use a spoon to dollop the refried beans over the chips.
 Add chicken or ground beef, if using.
-Sprinkle with the remaining cheese
+Sprinkle with the remaining 1/2 cup to 1 cup cheese.

 - Bake the nachos until the cheese melts, about 5-7 minutes.
-Top with jalapenos, cilantro and salsa before serving.
+Top with jalapeños, cilantro, salsa and other desired toppings before serving.

 Nutrition information is automatically calculated, so should only be used as an approximation.